ethagnawl/rmuxinator/README.md

 - setting cwd for windows
 - creating panes
 - setting cwd for panes
-- set pane title using user option (requires >= tmux 3.0a and related pane-border-format)
+- setting a pane title using a "user option" (requires >= tmux 3.0a and related pane-border-format)
 - running pane commands